bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Windy and Overcast
+- Breezy and Overcast
-- 72% humidity
+- 74% humidity
-- 22 mph wind
+- 21 mph wind
-- 91% cloud cover
+- 100% cloud cover
-- 44 AQI 🟩
+- 42 AQI 🟩
 - 0.01 inches of rain in the past 24 hours